conan-io/conan-io.github.io/_posts/2017-05-25-bintray-support-conan-repositories.markdown

 Some packages met acceptable standards of  software quality, but others didn’t.
 Furthermore, some packages were uploaded multiple times by different developers, which confused some of our users.
 Conan.io also lacks some very important features necessary to manage OSS project releases, like organizations and access control.
-Particularly lacking is a public API to facilitate automation  and integrating its usage into development and DevOps flows.
+Particularly lacking is a public API to facilitate automation and integrating its usage into development and release flows.

 Conan repos in Bintray: Benefits
 ================================

 With support for Conan repositories Bintray offers a stable, reliable and convenient platform where C/C++ developers and DevOps engineers can host their software packages.

-With Bintray, Conan users get the following features for their software packages:
+With Bintray, Conan users get the following features for their packages:

   1. They can  create and manage any number of their own Conan repositories in Bintray, with fine grained user and permissions management, and new ways of collaborating.